OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 Welcome!!
 Bienvenue!!
 Tunngasugit!!

-(I am in Canada -- these are our official languages -- English, French and a semi-official third (indigenous) language of Inuktut.)
+(I am in Canada -- these are our official languages -- English, French and a semi-official third (indigenous) language of Inuktitut.)

 If you are interested in starting this project, you should read this file first.
 Why?
 Because it is written from from a first-person viewpoint that tries to answer the big questions of why do this project, how to start, how to implement, and so on.
 If you think back to learning a new subject in university -- wasn't it better to get tutorial help from a friend who just learned it rather than someone who had already knew the subject for twenty years -- that's because the new learner has in his/her brain the steps that need to be overcome, while the experience person has integrated these steps and may not teach them.
 I am that new learner -- trying to figure out how to even start this project.